This Blueberry Crumble Ice Cream recipe has swirls of blueberry sauce and crisp oat crumble in every bite.

-Creamy vanilla ice cream is swirled with plump blueberries in a sweet blueberry sauce, while a crisp oat crumble gives the ice cream a delicious crunch in every bite.
+Each scoop of this creamy vanilla ice cream is swirled with plump blueberries and a sweet blueberry sauce, while a crisp oat crumble gives the ice cream a delicious crunch in every bite.

 I made a very simple vanilla ice cream base that consists of nutrient rich milk and heavy cream.
 When you make your own ice cream you know exactly what’s going in there, and that’s what I love about it.